rog-SARTHAK/rog-SARTHAK.github.io/README.md

 The NER component in spaCy might identify "Apple" as an organization and "Tim Cook" as a person.
 The ent_type_ attribute for the token "Apple" would be set to "ORG", and the ent_iob_ attribute would be set to "B" since it is the first token in the named entity.
 The ent_type_ attribute for the token "Tim Cook" would also be set to "PERSON", but the ent_iob_ attribute would be set to "I" since it is inside the named entity.

+### lemma:
-### lemma: .lemma refers to the base or dictionary form of a word.
+.lemma refers to the base or dictionary form of a word.
 It is the form of the word that appears in a dictionary, and it is the form to which inflected forms (such as plurals or verb conjugations) can be reduced.

 lemma form, morphological form, parts of speech and dependency form

 <p align="left"> <img src="https://raw.githubusercontent.com/rog-SARTHAK/rog-SARTHAK.github.io/main/Img/11.png" alt="token sent" width="700" height="400" /> </p>

+### morph:

+morph is a property of a token that provides information about its morphological features.
+Morphological features are properties of a word that are related to its form, such as tense, number, gender, case, and so on.
+These features can be useful for tasks such as part-of-speech tagging, named entity recognition, and dependency parsing.

+The morph property returns a Morphology object, which contains a number of attributes that represent the morphological features of the token.
+The available attributes depend on the language model being used

+### pos_:

+pos_ is a property of a token that provides its part-of-speech (POS) tag.
+The POS tag represents the syntactic category of a word, such as noun, verb, adjective, or adverb.
+POS tagging is a fundamental task in natural language processing and is used in many downstream tasks, such as named entity recognition, parsing, and information extraction.

+### .dep_

+dep_ is a property of a token that provides its dependency label, which represents the syntactic relationship between the token and its head in the parse tree.
+The dependency label describes the grammatical function of the token in the sentence, such as subject, object, or modifier.
+Dependency parsing is a fundamental task in natural language processing and is used in many downstream tasks, such as named entity recognition, relation extraction, and machine translation.

 lang_ , sentence morph

 <p align="left"> <img src="https://raw.githubusercontent.com/rog-SARTHAK/rog-SARTHAK.github.io/main/Img/12.png" alt="token sent" width="700" height="400" /> </p>

+### .lang_

+lang_ attribute is used to get the language of the processed text.
+The attribute returns a string that represents the language code of the processed text.

 ### Spacy displacy